-It may not be fall yet, but it will be soon.
-(Or, for those of you in the southern hemi, spring!)
-And that means we’ll all soon be fumbling through our closets, plagued by doubt, unsure if we should dress for the current season, the coming season, or some bizarre hybrid of the two.
+Whenever the seasons shift, the vast majority of us find ourselves fumbling through our closets, plagued by doubt, unsure if we should dress for the current season, the coming season, or some bizarre hybrid of the two.
 Because transitional seasons are confusing.
 Do you dress for the weather or the season?
 When do you rotate the coming season’s items into your active wardrobe?
 How do you look chic and timely when the temperature and time of year are clashing?

-I’ve covered a lot of this ground before in previous posts, but since we’re getting into prime transitional time, I thought I’d boil it down into a quick cheat sheet:
+I’ve covered a lot of this ground before in previous posts, but I thought I’d boil it down into a quick cheat sheet:

 Two-thirds now to one-third then